Proven Guide: How Women Entrepreneurs Can Find a Co-Founder

 Create Your “Co-Founder Wishlist”

-Best Places and Networks to Find Your Ideal Co-Founder
+Best Platforms, Communities, and Networks to Find Your Ideal Co-Founder

 pexels kindelmedia 7688460

-How to Vet Potential Co-Founders with the Right Questions
+How to Vet Potential Co-Founders with Smart, Strategic Questions

 What Are Your Long-Term Goals?